fossasia/wp-rotatingtweets/readme.txt

 = How often does the plug-in call Twitter =
 In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
 The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.

+= My Rotating Tweets are not updating.
+What can I do? = This normally happens if there is an SSL problem.
+Try going to the settings page and switching off SSL validation.

+If this doesn't solve the problem, check your Twitter API key settings.

+If neither of these approaches work, Rotating Tweets will normally be reporting the error as a comment in the HTML of your page.
+This should give you an idea of how to solve the problem.

 = The Rotating Tweets are not rotating.
 What can I do? = This normally happens if there is more than one copy of `jQuery` installed on a page - or more than one copy of `jQuery.cycle`.